How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 We’re sewing straight lines here, but if you want to use a few pins to keep everything in place before you sew, that’s never a bad idea!

 To give your new dog bandana a crisp, finished look, I press the seams open with an iron.
-If you need a good iron, have an older version of this iron and it always does the trick!
+If you need a good iron, I have an older version of this iron and it always does the trick!

 Chocolate Lab Dog Bandanas Double Sided